-Note: While the Casey Open Space Strategy also specifies a minimum area of 1.0 hectares per open space reserve.
+R96 Note: While the Casey Open Space Strategy also specifies a minimum area of 1.0 hectares per open space reserve.
 Council has agreed to the provision of a 1.0 hectare open space reserve and a 0.93 hectare open space reserve within Collison Estate.

-- Open spaces must have a road frontage to all edges except where these are otherwise addressed by active frontage from careful design of residential, commercial or community facility development or adjoin a drainage channel. - 3.
-Streetscape planting and paths should complement and integrate with the adjoining parkland design. - 4.
-The open space reserves must be on unencumbered land.
+Open spaces must have a road frontage to all edges except where these are otherwise addressed by

+R97 active frontage from careful design of residential, commercial or community facility development or adjoin a drainage channel.

-5. Kiosk substations must not be sited on public open space reserves.
+R98 The open space reserves must be on unencumbered land.
+R99 Kiosk substations must not be sited on public open space reserves.
+Guidelines G69 Streetscape planting and paths should complement and integrate with the adjoining parkland design.

-3.8 Community Facilities
+4.8 Community Facility

-The community facility within the Collison Estate 3.
-The community facility should: will:
+The community facility within the Collison Estate will:

-- " Provide a network of community facilities across the wider Cranbourne east locality as focal points for community activity and interaction within each neighbourhood, colocated with activity centres, open space, and transport facilities: - " Provide a range of community facilities and services to meet the varying needs of local residents: - " Promote high quality architecture and flexible design and use of community facilities to accommodate changing community needs over time: - " Maximise access to community facilities especially by public transport, walking and cycling; and - " Provide spaces for programs and services that 4.
-Design community facilities so that they: are delivered by government and nongovernment organisations.
+- " Provide a network of community facilities across the wider Cranbourne east locality as focal points for community activity and interaction within each neighbourhood, co-located with activity centres, open space, and transport facilities; - " Provide a range of community facilities and services to meet the varying needs of local residents; - " Promote high quality architecture and flexible design and use of community facilities to accommodate changing community needs over time; - " Maximise access to community facilities especially by public transport, walking and cycling; and - " Provide spaces for programs and services that are delivered by government and non-government organisations.

-Location
+Strategies - Location